 4. Not enough action between endocannabinoids and cannabinoid receptors

 there isn’t adequate communication happening with the compounds and the connectors; this effect could be caused by anything from improper attachment to weak signaling.

 The signals transmitted by endocannabinoids can change in quantity, which means that the available cannabinoid receptors in the body would need to either increase or decrease too.
 And it's this fluctuation that can restrict how your body reaches homeostasis – leading to potential complications.

-Here are the top four signs that may indicate an endocannabinoid deficiency:
+Here are the top three signs that may indicate an endocannabinoid deficiency:

 1. Lack of sleep